BS in Civil Engineering

 CE 170LSoil Mechanics Laboratory1

-Select Civil Engineering elective 33
+Select one Civil Engineering elective 33

 CE 190Civil Engineering Project Skills3